-Strawman: Basic Two-Phase
+Basic Two-Phase (Strawman)

 - Coordinator tells replicas: "Value V"

 - Replicas ACK

 - Coordinator broadcasts "Commit!"

-- This isn't enough - What if there's more than 1 coordinator at the same time? - What if new coordinator chooses a different value? - What if some of the nodes or the coordinator fails during the communication? - What if there is a network partition?
+- This isn't enough

+- What if some of the nodes or the coordinator fails during the communication?

+- What if there is a network partition?

+- What if there's more than 1 coordinator at the same time?

+- What if new coordinator chooses a different value?